PRESERVE: Prefetching Model Weights and KV-Cache in Distributed LLM Serving: Related Work

 \paragraph{Distributed inference} Another major obstacle to LLM inference is the massive size of the models and KV-cache, which typically exceed the HBM capacity of a single accelerator for large models and long context sizes.
 To enable serving LLM inference for such large models with long context sizes, numerous prior work have focused on distributed LLM inference using a combination of parallelization techniques such as data-, tensor-~\cite{Shoeybi19}, pipeline-~\cite{Aminabadi22, fastertransformer}, expert-~\cite{Fedus22, Rajbhandari22, Singh23}, and context-parallelism~\cite{Li23}.
 While these techniques might reduce the memory requirements and computational workload of LLM inference per device, the overhead of communication between the devices often places an upper limit on the scalability of distributed LLM inference systems.

-To mitigate the communication overhead in distributed LLM inference, prior work have proposed fused kernels that overlap computation with communication~\cite{Rashidi21, WangWei23, Chang24}.
+To mitigate the communication overhead in distributed LLM inference, prior work have proposed fused kernels that overlap computation with communication~\cite{Rashidi21, Hoefler08, Punniyamurthy24, WangWei23, Chang24}.
 In these methods, the compute and communication operations are partitioned into small chunks and processed in a pipeline fashion so that they overlap with each other.
 However, these fused kernels have several limitations.
 First, partitioning compute and communication operations into smaller chunks often reduces their computational efficiency due to factors such as short and irregular memory accesses.
-Second, this approach would require developing new kernels for each combination of compute and communication operation types, requiring significant engineering efforts and modifications in the user code.
+Second, this approach would require developing new kernels for each combination of compute and communication operation types, requiring significant engineering efforts.
 Third, the communication can be overlapped only with the immediate next compute operation, thus they do not allow overlapping multiple compute operations with the communication.
 For instance, these techniques can not overlap reading KV-cache with allreduce in an Attention layer because self-attention does not immediately follow allreduce in Transformer architectures.
 Therefore, these techniques do not provide a practical, effective, and complete solution towards hiding communication overhead in distributed LLM inference.

 \paragraph{Other system-level optimizations} Besides kernel-level optimizations and parallelization techniques, several work have proposed system-level optimizations to improve the scalability and resource utilization of LLM inference systems.
-Several methods have been proposed to overlap compute-intensive prefill stage with memory-bound decode stage~\cite{Yu22, Agrawal23}.
+Varios methods have been proposed to overlap compute-intensive prefill stage with memory-bound decode stage~\cite{Yu22, Agrawal23}.
 Moreover, \textit{REEF} introduces microsecond-scale kernel preemption to improve the overall throughput~\cite{Han22}.
 However, these methods address only memory bottlenecks and do not offer a solution to communication overheads.
 Alternatively, overlapping communication with compute by interleaving multiple requests has also been proposed~\cite{Du24}.
-Unfortunately, this approach requires splitting a batch of requests into two streams, which reduces the computational efficiency and resource contention in case compute and communication do not align perfectly.
+Unfortunately, this approach requires splitting a batch of requests into two streams, which leads to the computational inefficiencies and resource contention in case compute and communication do not align perfectly.